WalshStreet Appraisals has answers to "Frequently Asked Questions"

 - The effective date of the value opinion.

-- Relevant property attributes, including: location, physical attributes, legal attributes, economic factors, the property rights valued, and non-real estate items included in the valuation, such as personal property, permanent equipment installations and even intangible items.
+- Characteristics of the property that have a bearing on the value, including: location, physical attributes, legal attributes, economic attributes, the real property interest valued, and non-real estate items included in the valuation, such as personal property, permanent equipment installations and even intangible items.

-- All known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and other items of a similar nature.
+- All known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and the like.

 - Division of interest, such as fractional interest, physical segment and partial holding.

-- What was entailed in the activity of completing the assignment.
+- What was included in the activity of completing the assignment.

-Upon completion of the report, what guarantee is there that the value indicated is trustworthy?
-(Return to top)
+Once the assignment has been delivered, what assurance is there that the value conclusion is veritable?
+(Back to top)

 In the documentation of an appraisal, each appraiser must ensure the following: